 Tomatillos will be easy to pull off the plant when they are ripe.
 Put your hand around the fruit and gently pull.
 The fruit will come off the stem pretty easily.

-You can also use gardening shears if you’d like instead.
+You can also use gardening shears or another gardening tool if you’d like instead.
 Snip the husk off of the branch of the plant and you’re on your way.

 I have yet to find better pruning shears than these!
 They're lightweight, super sharp and cut through practically anything in the garden.